naturalis/mebioda/doc/week3/w3p2/Data for the statistical analyses/README.md

-Txt files used for the two-way Anova and the Dunnet constrasts
+Txt files used for the two-way Anova and the Dunnett tests.